wol-bol-w-majok/woBol.github.io/README.md

 This is a website for some of my most important projects i have done in the data science class|2025 !

 ## About This Site
-This site will be used to share notes and project updates.
+This site will be used to share notes, project updates and new projects.

 ### Key Features
-* Written in Markdown
+* Written in HTML AND CSS
 * Hosted for free by GitHub
-* Uses a default theme
+* Uses a font awesome and the Lato font from google fonts